Extended-Thunder/send-later/index.md

 probably need to restart your computer to make sure the change completely takes effect.

+Note, also, that if you configure a custom date format into your operating system, _and that format swaps the order of the month and day in dates so that they are different from the default for your region,_ it's likely that Send Later will parse dates that you enter by hand incorrectly.
+This is because Send Later can't see the custom date format, it can only see the region setting.
+Currently the only way to fix this is to change the configured region so that its default month/day order matches the order in your custom date format.

 Even if the OS and Thunderbird locale match, the scheduling pop-up could still run into date-parsing issues.
 If, after making sure the OS and Thunderbird locale match, the test above still fails, then the solution is to configure a